How Do The Police Search Your Computer?

 All of this can be done without the individual in question ever knowing that their computer is being closely monitored by law enforcers.

-If you have any questions regarding your rights regarding your privacy, or if you’ve been arrested following police hacking your computer, you can contact DPP Law on 0333 200 5853 or fill in the form here and we will back as soon as possible.
+If you have any questions regarding your rights regarding your privacy, or if you’ve been arrested following police hacking your computer, you can contact DPP Law on 0333 200 5853 or fill in the form here and we get back to you as soon as possible.